Azure/azure-quickstart-templates/101-paloalto-nva-ha/README.md

 ## Prerequisites

-No prerequistes neede for the deployment, if you want a Resource Group to host the resources can be created, otherwise a new resource group can be created at the moment of the deployment.
+No prerequisites needed for the deployment, if you want an existing Resource Group to host the resources can be used, otherwise a new resource group can be created at the moment of the deployment.

 ## Deployment steps